 Conclusion

-When you use multiple attribution methods they will no doubt disagree, and that’s a good thing!
+When you use multiple marketing measurement methods they will no doubt disagree, and that’s a good thing!
 The differences between them present an opportunity to investigate further and learn something about your users.
-As you do the hard work to figure out attribution, you’ll come out the other side with an unfair advantage your competitors can’t easily replicate.
+As you do the hard work to figure out marketing measurement, you’ll come out the other side with an unfair advantage your competitors can’t easily replicate.
 These methods are complicated and confusing, but smart vendors, open source libraries, and blog posts from experts in the field are making things easier and more accessible every day.